smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 operator-managed resources.
 SCONE addresses this gap by enabling network elements to communicate advisory information directly to endpoints, allowing applications to adjust proactively to the achievable throughput.

-This document is intended to outline SCONE applicability and mangeability in the operator network and is not a protocol specification.
+This document is intended to outline SCONE applicability and manageability in the operator network and is not a protocol specification.

 # Applicability of SCONE Signal in Mobile Networks